 You should contact your utility provider and ensure everything is transferred or turned on.
 If you're moving somewhere near your previous residence, you can likely have the same provider transfer service to your new property.
 But if you are coming from a totally different location, you will have to look up the local providers and create a new account.
 Either way, it's important to take care of it before the closing, so you have heat, running water, and electricity when you move in.

-9. A Final Walkthrough Must Be Conducted
+9. Conduct a Final Walkthrough